Stewart Cockburn: Career

 In 1964 he read the evening news bulletin on ADS7, the TV station then associated with The Advertiser.
-Cockburn continued as senior feature writer at The Advertiser and resumed his radio commentaries on 5AD and also 5AN (ABC).
+Cockburn continued as senior feature writer at The Advertiser and resumed his radio commentaries on 5AD and also on 5AN.
 After participating in a journalists' strike in 1967, Cockburn left journalism for several years.
 He and his family moved to Canberra, where he was partner in a news agency service.

 Cockburn returned to journalism and The Advertiser in 1971.
 In addition to feature writing, he wrote opinion columns and was a leader (editorial) writer.

 Towards the end of 1971 Cockburn investigated the company behind Holiday Magic cosmetics, and showed how a small number of operators profited enormously from the aspirations of a large number of agents, a classic pyramid scheme.
 His series of articles earned him a national Walkley Award for the best newspaper feature story in 1972.

 In January 1979 Cockburn received a letter written in jail by inmate Edward Splatt, protesting his innocence of the 1977 murder of 77-year-old Rosa Amelia Simper.
 Cockburn's crusade on Splatt's behalf led to the then longest Royal Commission (1983–1984) in SA history, with Michael Abbott QC representing Splatt, and led to an overturned verdict, release in October 1984, and monetary compensation for Splatt.

 In 1979 Cockburn published The Salisbury Affair on the sacking by premier Don Dunstan of South Australian Police Commissioner, Harold Salisbury.
 The book sold well and its release was closely followed by the defeat of the state Labor government under Des Corcoran in September 1979, Dunstan having retired in February.

-He followed this success with biographies of Sir Mark Oliphant, nuclear scientist and Governor of South Australia 1971–1976 (with David Ellyard) and of South Australian Premier Sir Thomas Playford, with assistance from John Playford (1935–2003), a distant relative (see Family of Thomas Playford I).
+He followed this success with biographies of Mark Oliphant, nuclear scientist and Governor of South Australia 1971–1976 (with David Ellyard) and of South Australian Premier Thomas Playford, with assistance from John Playford (1935–2003), a distant relative (see Family of Thomas Playford I).
 The Oliphant biography won the historical and biographical section of the SA Government 1982 biennial prize for literature.

 Cockburn published a revised edition of his father's book on South Australian placenames as What's in a name?, criticised by Geoff Manning, author of a similar publication, for its errors and omissions.

 Cockburn donated a substantial collection of ephemera related to his career, including several scrapbooks, to the University of Adelaide which includes audio cassettes, letters and press clippings.